xriss/require.sh/readme.md

 	require git

-Will check if the git command exists and if not will install the git package using whatever package manager make we can find.
+Will check if the git command exists and if not will install the git package using whatever package manager we can find.